perses/perses/ui/e2e/README.md

 - Tests should not be flaky!
 Flaky tests are frustrating, waste time, and lead to decreased trust in the entire test suite.
 Ask for help if you are having trouble writing a non-flaky test for specific functionality.
 - Use [Page Object Models](https://playwright.dev/docs/pom) to reduce code duplication and improve test maintenance.
 - Use the [recommended locators](https://playwright.dev/docs/locators#quick-guide) (Playwright's term for element selectors), when possible.
 These patterns are very similar to React Testing Library, which is used for the project's Jest tests.
+- Use unique names for panel groups and panels for ease of writing tests.
+- Recommend using using`toBeCloseTo` when asserting on inexact pixel values to allow a margin of error associated with padding/margins/etc. to avoid flaky tests.
+Note that the precision (second argument) is calculated as `Math.pow(10, -precision) / 2` (e.g. precision 1 will allow for a difference of 0.05).

 ## Troubleshooting